 It takes years just to get on the waiting list for public housing now.
 That means this safety-net is completely inaccessible for the vast majority of workers whose jobs have been shipped to China by a Fortune 500 which puts profit growth ahead of their fellow Americans.

-The disastrous economic context of this election seems to have escaped so-called “winners” like Oliver at a time when 80 percent of U.S. adults are struggling with joblessness and near-poverty, according to The Associated Press.
+The disastrous economic context of this election seems to have escaped so-called “winners” like Oliver at a time when U.S. adults are struggling with joblessness and near-poverty, according to The Associated Press.

 What they don’t understand is that there is no such thing as a “jobless recovery” for idled workers.
 Middle class balance sheets get worse every year a breadwinner is without work, as savings and credit are further depleted.